Siddharth-Chandel/WebIQ/README.md

 - **Caching Mechanism**: Programmed in such a way that no need to process already processed webpages again and again.
 - **Batch Processing**: Curated batches to process large numbers of URLs efficiently.
 - **Logging Memory Utilisation**: Shows the memory consumption before and after each batch.
+- **Support for Multiple Webpages**: Added support for multi-page scraping.

 ## Installation